freemakers/freemaker-wiki/Projects/Freeki-Collab/Overview.md

 -->
 # Project Overview

-The Freeki-Collab project is a hybrid hardware-software design that aims to create a device to provide note-taking and other collaboration software that doesn't require an AC outlet, an internet connection, or any other kind of infrastructural support besides the client machines used to access it.
+The FreeLab project is a hybrid hardware-software design that aims to create a device to provide note-taking and other collaboration software that doesn't require an AC outlet, an internet connection, or any other kind of infrastructural support besides the client machines used to access it.

 ## Goals